shepherdjerred/scout-for-lol/ROADMAP.md

 - [x] Better duo/flex squeue support
 - [x] Remove use of deprecated flags (--unstable)
 - [ ] Allow a user to be in multiple games at once (e.g. Arena games)
+  - I think this is a limit of the Riot API
-- [ ] Allow Players to have multiple Accounts, e.g. maybe do a lookup on Account based on alias and append an Account?
+- [x] Allow Players to have multiple Accounts, e.g. maybe do a lookup on Account based on alias and append an Account?
 - [x] CI doesn't seem to be running tests, linter
 - [ ] Setup CI to deploy site

 ## Bugs

-- [ ] Handle error gracefully when the bot doesn't have permission to post to a channel
+- [x] Handle error gracefully when the bot doesn't have permission to post to a channel
-- [ ] Duplicate messages when a user is tracked in multiple servers
+- [x] Duplicate messages when a user is tracked in multiple servers
 - [x] Fix summoner spell icons

 ## MVP